The Hottest Decor Trends for Northern Michigan Weddings: The Top 20

 15) Bold color palettes are totally hot for 2020.
 Think oranges (terracotta, rust), yellows (marigold, butter), shades of coral (not necessarily last year's "living" coral), blues (cobalt and of course, Pantone's classic blue) and for pastels, we see some movement away from blush to lavender/lilac and mint greens.
 Blush is still much in demand here in northern Michigan though.
 Pop your favorite of these hues in unexpected places, like glassware, table linens, and napkins to really put it on display.

 14) Sustainability.
 I wrote about this last year, and it is still as important this year.
 Many of the ways to accomplish having a more sustainable wedding is by renting decor elements rather than buying them.
 Or instead of buying favors (that are typically thrown away by most guests, adding more junk to landfills), try making donations to causes that are important to you in your guests' names.
 That's typically much more appreciated than silly trinkets.
 It's also a great idea to hire local vendors and those that make an effort to have their product locally made or sourced.
 We here at Heart have most of the wooden goods we carry made by local artisans and craftspeople.
-For example, all of our ceremony arches and arbors are handmade here in northern Michigan.
+For example, all of our wood ceremony arches and arbors are handmade here in northern Michigan.
 We also carry handmade crates in all sizes and colors.
-(My number one pin happens to be a crate display.
-They are still a thing!)

 11) And speaking of table linens: the most popular linens we will see this season will be velvets, bold floral prints and lace overlays.
 Velvet is ideal for weddings showcasing vintage pieces or for fall/winter weddings.
 The jewel tones are the colors to look for (emerald green, burgundy, and even a dark teal, for example).
 Bold florals can be seen in tropical tones (turquoise, oranges, yellows, for example) or pastels (lilac/lavender, mint green, pinks, for example).